Trump strikes China over virus, Hong Kong and student visas

 "Severing ties with the World Health Organization serves no logical purpose and makes finding a way out of this public health crisis dramatically more challenging," said Dr. Patrice Harris, president of the American Medical Association.

-Sen. Chris Murphy called it a distraction that would "hand over" the organization to China.
-"Leaving castrates our ability to stop future pandemics and elevates China as the world's go-to power on global health," said the Connecticut Democrat.

-The WHO had no immediate comment.
-Officials of the U.N. agency have not directly addressed a letter that Trump sent to the general director on May 18, warning he would make permanent a temporary freeze on U.S. funding and reconsider U.S. membership unless it committed to "major substantive improvements within the next 30 days."
-That was 11 days ago.
+The WHO declined to comment on the announcement.
+Officials of the U.N. agency have not directly addressed a letter that Trump sent to the general director on May 18 warning that he would make permanent a temporary freeze on U.S. funding and reconsider U.S. membership unless it committed to "major substantive improvements within the next 30 days."

+Republican Sen. Lamar Alexander of Tennessee, chairman of the Senate health committee, also warned that the president's decision could interfere with vaccine trials and international cooperation during future outbreaks.

+"Certainly there needs to be a good, hard look at mistakes the World Health Organization might have made in connection with coronavirus, but the time to do that is after the crisis has been dealt with, not in the middle of it," said Alexander, echoing a point made by others, including the head of the United Nations.

+At an event later Friday, Trump was asked about relations with China, and he repeated his earlier suspicions about how the country managed to apparently contain the virus in Wuhan while it spread to Europe and the United States.

+"Well, we're certainly not happy with what happened with respect to China," he told reporters.

-Tensions over Hong Kong have been increasing for more than a year as China has cracked down on protesters and sought to exert more control over the former British territory.
+Tensions over Hong Kong have increased over the past year as China has cracked down on protesters a nd sought to exert more control over the former British territory.

 Trump said the administration would begin eliminating the "full range" of agreements that had given Hong Kong a relationship with the U.S. that mainland China lacked, including exemptions from controls on certain exports.
 He said the State Department would begin warning U.S. citizens of the threat of surveillance and arrest when visiting the city.